Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Image and Text Embeddings Via Deep Learning

-where $\lambda_j$'s are weights given to the jth word.
-A simple choice is fixed weight $\lambda_j = 1/J$, but one can also use data-dependent weights (see the Appendix for details).
-One may also use the "brute force" approach and concatenate the embeddings: $ W_i = \mathrm{vec}( \{ U_{j,i}\}_{j=1}^J).$ This leads to $rJ$-dimensional embedding, but as long as $rJ$ is not overly large, it remains practical.
+where $\lambda_j$'s are weights given to the $j$-th word.
+A simple choice is $\lambda_j = 1/J$, but one can also use data-dependent weights (see the Appendix for details).
+One may also simply concatenate the embeddings: $ W_i = \mathrm{vec}( \{ U_{j,i}\}_{j=1}^J).$ This leads to $rJ$-dimensional embedding, but as long as $rJ$ is not overly large, it remains practical.

 Once we have obtained the embeddings, how do we judge whether the text embedding is successful?
 The most obvious check we can do, in our context, is to see if the embeddings are useful for hedonic price prediction.
-And find that they are extremely useful, as we report later in the paper.
-Furthermore, we can also check qualitatively if words that have similar meanings have similar embeddings.
-Ordinarily, this is done through the correlation or cosine-similarity, more precisely:
+We find that they are extremely useful, as we report later in the paper.
+One can also check qualitatively to see if words that have similar meanings have similar embeddings.
+Ordinarily, this is done through the correlation or cosine-similarity:

-According to our human notion of similarity, the more similar the words (in a similar context) are, the higher the value the formal similarity measure should take, with the maximal value of 1.
+According to our human notion of similarity, the more similar the words are (controlling for context), the higher the value the formal similarity measure should take, up to a maximum value of 1.
 Even the first generation of text embedding algorithms was able to achieve remarkable qualitative performance at this task.
-We give such examples in the Appendix, and the latest generation of the algorithms only improved in their ability to understand language.
-In what follows, we present a non-technical discussion of BERT, a state-of-art language understanding model; in the Appendix, we present a more technical discussion.
+We give such examples in Appendix \ref{appendix:text-embeddings}; the latest generation of the algorithms have only improved in their ability to understand language.
+In what follows, we present a non-technical discussion of BERT, a state-of-art language understanding model which we have used extensively; in the Appendix, we present a more technical discussion.